What Are Billable Hours? A Complete Guide for Freelancers and Agencies

 Here is how billable hours actually look in practice for a full-time freelancer:

-The gap between total hours worked and actual billable hours is real, and it is large.
-Realistic billable hours for a full-time freelancer are 20 to 30 per week, not 40.
 The rest goes to admin, proposal writing, invoicing, marketing, and all the overhead of running a one-person business.
 If you are pricing your services based on 40 billable hours a week, you are significantly undercharging.

 Managing client relationships adds to that overhead too.
 If you are still handling leads and follow-ups manually, our roundup of the best CRM tools for freelancers covers the options worth looking at.